 - Write a detailed list.
 No matter what you put on your list, write each item with VERY detailed descriptions in case you aren’t the one packing.
 “Maternity Dress” might not be enough of a description for your flustered hubby who’s quickly sent home to pack your bag since you were sent direct to labor and delivery.
 Be more specific, writing something like “Old Navy Black Maternity Dress” and hope that he remembers the one and only dress you wore twice a week at the end of pregnancy as it was the only thing that fit. 🙂

 - Download a baby tracking app before going into labor.
 After baby arrives, the nurses will constantly ask you about the times you fed and how many pee/poop diapers the baby had recently.
 I had a hard time remembering so I used the Feed Baby App (for Android) which kept all that information for me.

 - Check out my “DIY Hospital Signs” post for a few crafty ideas you might also want to consider.
 Click on the above free printable which you can use to get more privacy while in recovery!

 Pack for You:

 - (2) “going home” outfit options.
 I took my sister’s advice and remained in hospital gowns the whole time I was there.
 I didn’t care if visitors saw me in a gown.
 I just had a baby!
 I didn’t want my good clothes to get messy because let me tell you, the first few days post partum can be messy!
 Bring two of your maternity outfit options to wear home as you will still look abut 6 months pregnant.
-In case you have a C-section, make sure to include a maternity dress as you don’t want something tight on your stomach.
+In case you have a C-section, make sure to include a maternity dress as you don’t want something, like pants waistband, tight on your stomach.